jacobdensford/jacobdensford.com/empire-flame/journal.md

 Back on track, the Four followed Balasar's trail until it reached a fork in the tunnel, passing (and killing) several frozen solid kobolds on the way.
 Three passages.
 Balasar had clearly taken the first, but to the right, desperate sounds of a captive could be heard.
 They considered continuing on, for their quest was feeling more and more urgent.
 But each of them was good at heart, despite what outward appearances might suggest.

+The Four rescued a teenage farmer named Billy.
+They fought their way through a horde of Kobolds and reached the chasm that had opened up in the ground and swallowed the Emerald River.
+Ilgiem nearly fell to his death, but Davos cast a featherfall spell and carried them all down safely to the chasm floor.
+There, they fought a group of steam mephits, and only barely survived.
+After a short rest, they finally found Balasar, who asked them to help him defeat a group of devils and rescue a woman who was about to be sacrificed.
+Unexpectedly, there was a massive horned devil who collapsed the tunnel from which they had entered the lava-filled chamber.
+Balasar teleported himself and the devil away, leaving The Four to defeat the remaining imps, which they did.
+After rescuing the captive, they followed Balasar through his sending runes.
+On the other side, they found themselves in a cave facing a bronze dragon.
+Balasar had transformed into the dragon and defeated the horned devil.
+He told The Four that there was more evil at work in the world than just Nishenisti and her Sinless army.
+He said he had to seek answers but asked The Four to return to Mistcrown and serve the city in his stead.

 ### Chapter 2: In the Halls of the Black Court

 *You stand alone atop a tower that affords a wide view of the distant obsidian mountains, their tops blown open, lava flowing freely down their sides.*